SharePoint/sp-dev-docs/docs/spfx/use-aad-tutorial.md

     }
   ```

 4. In addition, you need to update the **render** method of the client-side web part to create a properly configured instance of the React component for rendering.
-The following code shows the update method definition.
+The following code shows the updated method definition.

   ```typescript
     public render(): void {